AnushkaBhatnagar/CustomMarkdown/README.md

 Error Recovery entails skipping ahead to the next character and continuing parsing the input as per the rules of the designed language.

+## Sample Execution

+Sample inputs and outputs obtained from the lexical analyzer are described in [@this link](https://github.com/AnushkaBhatnagar/CustomMarkdown/blob/main/Sample%20Inputs%20and%20Outputs/Lexer.md)

 # Phase 2: Syntax Parser
 **Context Free Grammar:**